Tyrawa Wołoska: Varied rulers

 From 1340 to 1772 Tyrawa was part of Poland (Ruthenian Voivodship), while during 1772-1867 it belonged to the Austrian empire, and from 1867–1918 to Austria-Hungary.
 During the 120 years that this part of Poland was controlled by Austria, the area (including west and east of Subcarpathian Voivodship) was known as Galicia.
 In 1918 it returned to Poland.

 The region was under the Magdeburg rights since 1707.
 The town was situated beside an often attended trade route to Hungary which guaranteed good opportunities for development, but as time passed the town started to decline, and by 1876 it had lost municipal rights.

 After World War II

-In the immediate years after World War II (1945, 1946) some inhabitants left for the Ukraine.
+In the immediate years after World War II (1945, 1946) some inhabitants left for Ukraine.
 On 29 April 1946 the village was attacked by a unit of the Ukrainian Insurgent Army (UPA) and some buildings were burnt.
 As a result, some people left Tyrawa (under the "Operation Vistula") and moved to the Pomerania area of Poland.
 Only over a dozen years after the war the village started to rebuild.

 The rural families in this community are poor, as agriculture is rarely profitable and low income makes it difficult to reinvest and make improvements.